Work Crew Program

-The Caltrans Parolee Work Crew Program is a partnership between the California Department of Corrections and Rehabilitation (CDCR), the Department of Transportation (Caltrans), the Butte County Office of Education (BCOE), San Bernardino Community College District (SBCCD) and the City of Oakland Golden State Works (GSW).
+The Caltrans Parolee Work Crew Program is a partnership between the California Department of Corrections and Rehabilitation (CDCR), the Department of Transportation (Caltrans), the Butte County Office of Education (BCOE), San Bernardino Community College District (SBCCD), and the City of Oakland Golden State Works (GSW).
 This program provides transitional employment through litter abatement services for Caltrans.

-The BCOE and SBCCD Day Reporting Centers (DRCs) work with Division of Adult Parole Operations.
-Parolees are assess for job readiness to legally and physically work on transitional work crews that require manual labor.
+The BCOE and SBCCD Day Reporting Centers (DRCs) work with the Division of Adult Parole Operations.
+Parolees are assessed for job readiness to legally and physically work on transitional work crews that require manual labor.
 Eligible parolees who have completed most of their Individual Treatment Plan, are placed on a Caltrans work crew for up to 90 working days.

 The GSW Program provides life skills education, employment preparation, transitional employment, permanent job placement, appropriate case management, and employment retention services.
 Each parolee that completes the first five-day portion of Life Skills Education is also placed into transitional employment on a Caltrans work crew for up to 90 working days.
 Parolees work four days per week on the work crew, and on the fifth day focus on employment and job placement services.
 Job referral and retention services continue for up to 12 months.

 Click [ HERE ] for printable information on Caltrans Parolee Work Crew Program.

 Currently, there are six crew locations statewide.
 The BCOE works with four DRCs in the following counties:

 The Caltrans Parolee Work Crew Program lengths vary, up to one year.